So-Sung/So-Sung.github.io/_posts/2026-08-30-frida-first-hooking.md

 ---

-# (English) Frida 1 - First Steps into Mobile Hooking: Options and a Hands-On Walkthrough
+# Frida 1 - First Steps into Mobile Hooking: Options and a Hands-On Walkthrough

 In previous posts ([implicit-intent-hijacking](https://so-sung.github.io/posts/implicit-intent-hijacking/), [intent-redirect-chaining](https://so-sung.github.io/posts/intent-redirect-chaining/), [apk-build-and-execution](https://so-sung.github.io/posts/apk-build-and-execution/)), I covered static analysis — reading manifests and code to find vulnerabilities, and force-launching components directly with `am start`.
 But static analysis has a ceiling.
 You can read code and guess how a function behaves, but **you can't see what values actually flow in and out at the moment the function runs** — not without executing it.
 Some of what I tried to verify in earlier posts hit exactly this wall: "the code looks like this, but I need to see it happen at runtime to be sure."
 So this time I'm starting from scratch with Frida, a dynamic analysis tool.